michaeldessena/MasterThesis/HowToDo/FinalWikiMCNNTUNES.rst

 run MCNNTUNES [locally]
 ----------------------------------------------------

-Now you can run mcnntunes!! check by running.
+Now you can run mcnntunes and perform the tune!! **Download the folder with the result of the simulation**

-On local pc download the following script:

 .. code-block:: bash
     mkdir PrimordialkTTunes
     cd PrimordialkTTunes
     scp -r <name>@lxplus.cern.ch:<path_to_PrimordialkToutput> .
     scp -r <name>@lxplus.cern.ch:<path_to_Rivet> .

+On local pc download the following script:

 .. code-block:: bash